metapolator/metapolator/specimen,-and-glyph-interaction.md

 The selected glyph(s) is now the parameter edit context and this is reflected in the parameters panel.

+**rule**: the interaction is now in glyphs mode, and any script, segment, line, point, or vector shape interaction is suppressed.

 Alternatively one or more scripts can be selected:

 ![](http://mmiworks.net/metapolator/paraspeciscript.png)

 only relevant scripts (from the master script configurations) are shown. of there is only one script relevant, the line is not shown. clicking each script toggles its selection. to keep the specimen clean, there is no highlighting of the glyphs when selecting a script.

 The selected script(s) is now the parameter edit context and this is reflected in the parameters panel.

+**rule**: the interaction is now in script mode, and any glyph, segment, line, point, or vector shape interaction is suppressed.

 ### getting down
 Let’s start with part of the specimen: